hchen549/cs638/README.md

 ## 4 Feature importance and the Impact of COVID-19

+In this section, we employed two methods to understand the impact of COVID-19.
+The first method is the lasso model where we examined how the coefficients of COVID-19 related variables change in response to the change in the magnitude of the penalty term.
+In the second method, we took a more straightforward strategy where we conducted a year-to-year comparison to display how the bike usage counts change in the Year 2020 compared to the previous year.

+### 4.1 Method 1 (Lasso Model)
 We explored feature importance at two bike path locations (Capital and Monroe).
 Figure 5 shows how factors' coefficients change with the penalty term assigned in the Lasso regression model.
 We observe that the trend displays three remarkable differences regarding feature importance between these two locations.

 <p float="left" align="middle">